-Preparing your items to SELL!
+Preparing your items to SELL in person!

 We want you to be successful as one of our consignors.
 So please use this information to help you prep your items for our sale.
 Taking a few minutes to make sure you clean and organize your items will benefit you by making your items more desirable to purchase and bring in more money to you!

 Wash all clothing, bedding, and anything made of cloth - Check for damage, stains, rips, tears, missing buttons and snaps.